rlin0/averycorp_react/README.md

 You will need two terminals pointed to the frontend and backend directories to start the servers for this application.

-1. Run this command to start the backend server in the `backend` directory: \
+1. Run this command to start the backend server in the root directory: \
    `python manage.py runserver`
-2. Run this command to start the frontend development server in the `frontend` directory (This will start the frontend on the adddress [localhost:3000](http://localhost:3000)): \
+2. Run this command to start the frontend development server in the `src` directory (This will start the frontend on the adddress [localhost:3000](http://localhost:3000)): \
    `npm start`

 ## Development workflow